dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Bright Insignia.md

 A symbol of great authority.
 Use to immediately gain 100% influence in your current region.
 Consumed on use.

-Can be sold: True

-Influence amount: 100

-Sell Price: 25 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Bright Insignia

 Sorting priority: 8061

-Item uid: Bright Insignia
+## item effects

+Influence amount: 100

+## economics

+Sell value: 25 Mews, 0 Mole Cash

 # Gift guide